aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/region-of-interest/_index.md

 - Speed up recognition on large or complex images.
 - Reduce the influence of background noise and unrelated content.
 - Combine ROIs with type groups like `TYPES_1D` and `TYPES_2D`.
-- Compare full-image scanning with focused recognition in specific zones.
-- Work effectively with layouts where barcodes are placed away from the image origin.

 All ROI examples shown here are based on: